ganesh-git2014/splunk-checker/README.md

 ## TODO List

 - Support for multi-site cluster
+- Support for more roles: e.g. deployer, deployment server
 - We assume all the search head in the same SHC, but there's more complex situation
 - Check for ssl
 - Check for normal conf settings